iCliniq Logo

 How Is the Diagnosis of Orgasmic Disorder Made?

 Diagnosis of the orgasmic disorder is made initially by taking the patient's personal history, sexual history, and medical history.
 Next, a physical examination of the genital organs is done to look for visible abnormalities.
-With the help of these, the doctor will be able to determine the cause of your orgasmic disorder.
+With the help of these, the doctor will be able to determine the cause of their orgasmic disorder.
 Identifying the reason for anorgasmia is essential to aid in appropriate treatment.

 What Is the Treatment for Orgasmic Disorder?